ziqingluo/MPI-Checker/README.md

 <br>MPI-Checker is currently in the process of [being merged into Clang](http://reviews.llvm.org/D12761).
 <br>The path-sensitive checks have been [merged](https://github.com/llvm-mirror/clang/commit/3016fc901ddf543adec9c27bd98b8d33ff1933b5)
-and are available in LLVM trunk.
+and are available in the LLVM trunk.

 ## Integrated checks
 #### Path-Sensitive-Checks